What Are the Most Video Interview Questions/Answers 2022

 1. Tell me something about yourself

-This is the first question recruiters will ask you to establish a conversation.
-You should know they are not interested in your life story or something you did in childhood.
+This is often one of the first questions recruiters may ask you to start up the conversation.
+Recruiters are not interested in your life story or something you did in childhood.
 Instead, they are looking for a good pitch.

-For example, when applying for marketing (or anything people-focused), you can say, “ I love interacting with people and their culture.
-It gives me immense pleasure knowing what exactly people want and offering them a suggestion to take them by surprise.”
+I love interacting with people and their culture.
+It gives me immense pleasure to know what exactly people want and offer them a suggestion to take them by surprise.

 2. How did you hear about this position?

-Employers ask this question to know whether you have an internal connection within their organization.
-Knowing someone inside the organization will give you a competitive edge as employers might ask employees about your qualities and personal experience.
+Employers usually ask this question to find out whether you have an internal connection within their organization.
+Knowing someone inside the organization may give you a competitive edge as employers might ask those employees about your qualities and personal experience.
+If you sought out the job of your own accord, just say how you did so, and, if applicable, mention why the job stood out to you.

 1. I heard about this job position from (your friend’s name and position in the company).
 They think I have the proper knowledge and personality to fit into the team.
 When looking at the job requirements, I felt I was the right person for it.
 Besides, this job comes with an extensive learning curve that I have always wanted.